-There are four categories in this section, but first, it is important to understand card stats.
+There are four categories in this section, but first, it is important to understand how the card stats work.

 Type: There are five types of idols: Vocalist, Variety Show Idol, Model, Player, and Dancer.
-There are also stronger renditions of these five types which are available on GS cards: God Voice, Comedian, Actress, Star Player, and Trickster, respectively.
+Stronger renditions of these five types are also available on GS and PS cards: God Voice, Comedian, Actress, Star Player, and Trickster, respectively.
 If a card's type matches the type you selected when you started the game, that card will see a boost in HP.
 Attacks against opposing card types will also see a boost in ATK power as well.

 Types follow a basic rock-paper-scissors format, as shown below:

-Rarity: There are three base rarities of cards: G (Gold), S (Silver), and B (Bronze).
+Rarity: There are four base rarities of cards: P (Platinum), G (Gold), S (Silver), and B (Bronze).
 Awakened cards will have S appended at the end.

 Level and EXP: Pretty self-explanatory if you've ever played a video game before.
 EXP can be gained by group lessons.
-Leveling up cards will increase their HP and ATK.
+Levelling up cards will increase their HP and ATK.

 HP and ATK: Each card has a health points value (HP) and an attack points value (ATK) that contributes to the total HP and ATK of the unit it is in.

 Skills: There are three types of skills.
 Regular skills are active so long as the card is in a unit.
 Leader skills are only active if the card is the leader of the unit, and need to be unlocked by maxing out a card's potential (see below).
-Live skills, new to the game revamp, are skills only used in the game's Live Stages and are used to earn more points or recover Tension during a song.
+Live skills are used solely in Live Stages and are used to earn more points, get more PERFECT or recover Tension during a song.

 Potential: When viewing a card's details, there is a third tab that shows their potential in one to three of the five idol types.
-For awakened cards of Silver rarity and higher, raising a potential gauge halfway on awakened cards (cards with an S appended at the end) will give you the ability to switch a card's type, called Type Change, and maxing out the gauge for any card will unlock that type's particular leader skill.
+Raising a potential gauge halfway on awakened cards (cards with an S appended at the end) will give you the ability to switch a card's type, called Type Change, and maxing out the gauge for any card will unlock that type's particular leader skill.